elementary-Inc/blog/_posts/2019-07-23-get-settled-into-elementary-os-with-onboarding.md

 _Welcome and Finished Views_

-Having a mostly-blank “All Done!” view wasn’t the most helpful thing, but we wanted a landing point for “Skip” instead of just closing — this way, the user could at least go back to a previous view if they wanted to.
+Having a mostly-blank “All Done!” view wasn’t the most helpful thing, but we wanted a landing point for “Skip” instead of just closing—this way, the user could at least go back to a previous view if they wanted to.
 So initially we added some common links users might want when first using elementary OS: our Learning the Basics guide, Support page, and Get Involved page.

 At some point, we realized that rerouting people to System Settings right off the bat was not the most helpful thing, and that if someone wanted more information about elementary OS, up front would be more helpful than after they’d spent time stepping through Onboarding.
 Plus, opening System Settings was a more natural jumping off point once you’ve seen some of the settings and features you can use.